 Way back in the seventies, I was put in boarding school by my parents.
-I was in the crucial in tenth grade and the schools where father was posted at the time weren’t good enough.
+The reason?
+I was in the crucial year of tenth grade, and the schools where father was posted at the time weren’t good enough.

-When the little girl joined the school at three years of age, the story goes, she hardly knew any English.
-In spite, the desire to speak fluently in the language was so intense that she tried her best always to communicate only in English, even if it be ‘broken’ English.
+When this little girl joined the school at three years of age, she hardly knew any English.
+In spite of that, the desire to speak fluently in the language was so deep that she tried her best to always communicate only in English, even if it were ‘broken’ English.

 © Shail Mohan 2019